 Most importantly, I attempting to be a child of God though I often am not.
-I have been married to a patient, kind, understanding, spontaneous man for over 16 years.
-We have three children ranging in age from fourteen to eight.
+I have been married to a patient, kind, understanding, spontaneous man for over 18 years.
+We have three children ranging in age from sixteen to ten.

 How Cookwire Photography came to be